Skip to main content

 );

-For more information, see the Stack
+For more information, see the Stack class documentation.

 Styling

-#How do I style my components?
+How do I style my components?

-#In React Native, inline styling and stylesheets.create
+In React Native, inline styling and stylesheets.create are used to style components.

 // React Native